cjn9414/nes-emulator/README.md

       * Both are updated by writes to registers and as the frame is drawn
   * Television standards
     * Different versions of the system were created for two different television formats (NTSC and PAL)
-    * Images on screen displayed by stream of electrons which light the screen left to right
+    * Images on screens displayed by stream of electrons which light the screen left to right
     * A single line of pixels referred to as a scanline
     * H-Blank - time taken for electron to move to a new line and to the left at the end of a scanline
     * V-Blank - time taken for electron to move back to top left of the screen after drawing the entire screen